 - 1,500 word essay

 - Scale model made from recycled materials

-- 7-minute presentation

-- 8-minute live question and answer session with judges
+- 15-minute presentation and Q&A sessions with judges

 - Project plan

 2. The Engineering Design Process (EDP)

 Future City introduces students to the engineering design process.
 As students work through the process, they realize they can think like engineers and see themselves as problem solvers.
 Once they get the hang of the engineering design process by using it to build their future city, students can apply it to all kinds of challenges and other school assignments.